BioinfoMachineLearning/EnQA/README.md

 Also, there are [binaries](https://gitlab.inria.fr/GruLab/s-gcn/-/tree/master/#spherical-harmonics-featurizer) built for featurizer under a different system.
 (Currently, only MacOS and Linux are supported)

-## Applying EnQA to protein complex structures with multiple chains
+## Applying EnQA to protein complex (quaternary) structures with multiple chains
-EnQA was not trained on protein complex strucures.
+EnQA was trained on tertiary structures of singel-chain proteins to predict their quality.
+It was not trained on protein complex strucures.
 But interestingly it can be applied to evaluate the quality of protein complex strucutres by treating them as single-chain protein structures.

 For EnQA-MSA, you can preprocess the input PDB with the [mergePDB](https://github.com/BioinfoMachineLearning/EnQA/blob/25c1142fa8936ebb843db79a51161cdee499697a/data/process_alphafold.py#L139) function we provided to convert it into a "merged single chain PDB" and make that as the input PDB.